WWF No Mercy (video game): Reception

 Reviewers also highlighted the game's technical shortcomings.
 IGN, GameSpot and Game Informer pointed out that the game would noticeably slow down with four wrestlers on screen.
 Publications such as GamePro also pointed out that while the graphics had improved since the last game, they were still blocky.
 GameRevolution's reviewer wrote that "its superiority over Wrestlemania 2000 is marginalized due to technical limitations".
 The game's AI was also criticized, with both IGN and Game Informer mentioning the propensity of computer-controlled opponents to start reversing every maneuver.
 Jennifer Villereal of Nintendo Power commented that the game takes "little skill to play".
 Despite these faults, the game received "generally favorable reviews" according to video game review aggregator Metacritic.
 In 2009, Official Nintendo Magazine placed the game 70th on a list of greatest Nintendo games, praising the "deep and tactical gameplay".

 The game was also a commercial success, selling over 1 million units, making it the third best-selling wrestling game for the N64.

-It was a finalist for the "Console Fighting Game of the Year" and "Overall Console Game of the Year" awards at the Academy of Interactive Arts & Sciences' Fourth Interactive Achievement Awards, both of which went to Dead or Alive 2 and SSX.
+WWF No Mercy received nominations in the "Console Fighting", "Console Game of the Year" and "Game of the Year" categories at the 4th Annual Interactive Achievement Awards, which were ultimately awarded to Dead or Alive 2, SSX, and Diablo II, respectively.
+It was also nominated for the "Best Console Fighting Game", "N64 Game of the Year", and "Gamers' Choice N64" awards at The Electric Playground's Blister Awards 2000, which went to Ultimate Fighting Championship and Perfect Dark (the latter two awards), respectively.